 Miami takes No. 1 seed in ACC, edges Pitt 78-76 for title

+MIAMI (AP) - Miami coach Jim Larrañaga climbed the ladder, grabbed the last strand of net, ripped it off the rim and waved it in the air.

+It took all 20 league games, going down to the final second, but his Hurricanes can call themselves Atlantic Coast Conference champions.

-CORAL GABLES, Fla.
-(AP) — Wooga Poplar made a career-best six 3-pointers for 18 points, and 16th-ranked Miami captured the No. 1 seed for the Atlantic Coast Conference Tournament with a 78-76 win over No. 25 Pittsburgh on Saturday night.
+Wooga Poplar made a career-best six 3-pointers for 18 points, and 16th-ranked Miami captured the No. 1 seed for the ACC Tournament with a 78-76 win over No. 25 Pittsburgh on Saturday night.

+"This was a nice celebration, it feels great - but we're far from done," Miami's Jordan Miller said.
+"We have a lot bigger things planned ahead and this was just a token for our hard work so far."

 Miami (24-6, 15-5 ACC) shares the regular-season title with Virginia, which clinched its half of the crown with a 75-60 win over Louisville earlier Saturday.

+"We won the marathon," Larrañaga said in the middle of the on-court party, the net sitting across his shoulders.
+"The ACC, it's a marathon.
+And we won it."

-The Cavaliers cut down the nets in Charlottesville after that game — but they'll be the No. 2 seed for the conference tournament, behind a Hurricanes team that was picked fourth in the league's preseason poll and beat Virginia in the teams' only meeting.
+The Cavaliers also cut down the nets in Charlottesville after their game - but they'll be the No. 2 seed for the conference tournament, behind a Hurricanes team that was picked fourth in the league's preseason poll and beat Virginia in the teams' only meeting.

 It's Miami's first No. 1 seed for the ACC Tournament since 2013.